 Furniture isn’t the only factor that contributes to your comfort.
 The temperature in your house is critical to how you feel when you’re there.
 It’s hard to enjoy being where you are if you’re constantly cold, and it can ruin any activities that you try to do at home.
 It’s best to make sure you invest in ways to make your home a warmer place in general.
 Whether it’s radiators, portable heaters, double glazed windows or insulation.
 You need warmth to be a part of your home, and you should never have to go without it!

 A great thing you can take advantage of when you’re trying to get warmth in your home is natural light.
 Letting in the sun through your curtains helps significantly to add some heat to the room, and you should make the most of what you have!
 Obviously, you can’t have natural light in all rooms of your house at once, due to the positioning of the windows and the sun; but making the most of it can still make the world of difference.
 Lighting also contributes to the tone of your home too, as it can brighten up even the dullest rooms, and still make them feel much more positive.
 Even if it’s poorly decorated, it can still make it more welcoming.
 If lighting is an issue, consider light therapy.

 As mentioned before, your home plays a significant role in your life when it comes to mental health.
-If you’re already struggling with mental health problems without your home causing it, it still makes sense to improve your home!
+If you’re already struggling with mental health problems without your home causing it, talk to a mental health professional about your depression.
 It’s an investment as worthy as any other, if not even more so.
 Take some time to think of how much better you could feel when you’re at home once you’ve made it a more comfortable place for you; you’d never want to leave!
 And for those working at home, you’re not only improving your home but your workplace too!
 Which makes it much more important for you.